huangwx8/EnglishNotes/IELTS ACADEMIC 14-1 WRITING TASK 1.md

 However, there is a absolutely different pattern in added sugar.
 As we can see, almost a half of added sugar is from snacks, 42% in detail.
 Dinner and lunch, which are major factors in sodium and saturated fat, surprisingly only account for 23% and 19% in added sugar.
 Proportion of breakfast remains similar to the other two nutrients, 16% to be specific.

 **However, there is a ==starkly== different pattern for added sugar.
 Nearly half of the added sugar comes from snacks (42%).
 Surprisingly, dinner and lunch, which are major ==contributors== to sodium and saturated fat, only account for 23% and 19% of added sugar, respectively.
 The proportion of breakfast remains similar to the other two nutrients, specifically 16%.**

+exhibit similar distributions/trends

+Item comprise/contribute/represent/account for xx% of something

+(being)/(making it) the most adjective something

+(being)/(making it) the major contributor to

+the majority/minority comes from item

+Item occupies the largest portion

+Item plays a prominent role in